Yours3lf/rpi-vk-driver/README.md

   - [ ] How to do blending, depth/stencil testing, attributes
 - [ ] Try to pass as much of the VK CTS as possible with existing feature set

-## VK CTS progress
-- Passed:        7894/67979 (11.6%)
-- Failed:        878/67979 (1.3%)
-- Not supported: 59206/67979 (87.1%)
-- Warnings:      1/67979 (0.0%)

-Conformance run is considered passing if all tests finish with allowed result codes.
-Following status
-codes are allowed:

-- Pass
-- NotSupported
-- QualityWarning
-- CompatibilityWarning

-There are about 470.000 conformance tests.

 ## FAQ
 ### Will this ever be a fully functional VK driver?
 As far as I know the PI is NOT fully VK capable on the hardware level.
 Some things will be emulated and others won't ever be supported.